sylvainhalle/GyroGearloose/Readme.md

 this protocol.
 Follow its installation instructions, and copy the resulting file `BufferTannen.jar` in the extension directory.

+### Zxing

+[Zxing](https://github.com/zxing/zxing) is a library that allows one to create QR codes from contents, and to decode QR codes from an image.
+Precompiled JAR files can be [downloaded](https://github.com/zxing/zxing/wiki/Getting-Started-Developing).
+Look for a file in the "core" folder. *(Tested with version 2.3)*

 ### OpenCV

 [OpenCV](http://opencv.org/downloads.html) is required to use a camera.
 This